asbjornu/bitbear.org/music/legacy/_posts/1996-02-05-fat-mas-death.md

 ---

-This horribly named [chiptune] produced in early February 1996 was my first attempt at creating something more mellow and harmonic.
-As noted in the song's sample text:
+This horribly named [chiptune] produced in early February 1996 was my first attempt at creating something more mellow and harmonic. <!--more--> As noted in the song's sample text:

 > PoC created this sorrow-filled song.
 I'm not good in making names for my
 > songs, so "Fat Ma's Death" was only thing I could come up with!